How to make the best Souvlaki in Cyprus

 One little comment on buying a Cyprus white wine.
 They are usually made to be drunk young with the exception of the sweet wines.
-So now if you are buying a Cyprus white you really want to choose a 2016 bottle, and if your supermarket is offering a white several years old at a bargain price, my advice would be to pass.
+So now if you are buying a Cyprus white you really want to choose the latest vintage, and if your supermarket is offering a white several years old at a bargain price, my advice would be to pass.

 Enjoy your perfect Souvlaki with a perfect wine!